 2) Cope With Depression and Sadness

 Depression is an awful mental disorder.
 It shatters hope and leaves no energy or desire to strive for better.

 Have you ever heard of a ‘runner’s high?’
 It’s the euphoric feeling long-distance runners get every once in a while.

 But you don’t need to run a marathon to feel good.
 Small sessions of running are proven to be rewarding and fulfilling.
 In fact, physical exercise was found to be as good as antidepressants in this study of people suffering from major depression.

 3) Excel in Life

-Running benefits are not limited to mood enhancement or moral boost.
+Running benefits are not limited to mood enhancement or morale boost.
 Running can actually help you excel in whatever you do.
 For example, running can help students learn and memorize better.
 It increases cortisol levels, and higher cortisol is associated with better learning.

 Three groups of students were monitored in a study.
-The group that ran performed better than the ones who played video game or did nothing.
-This is endorsed by another study that confirms aerobic exercise improves cognitive function of the brain.
+The group that ran performed better than the ones who played a video game or did nothing.
+This is endorsed by another study that confirms aerobic exercise improves the cognitive function of the brain.